Kristin Nelson: Children

 Kristin and Rick Nelson had four children.
 Their daughter, Tracy, was born six months after the wedding on October 25, 1963, at St. John's Hospital in Santa Monica, California.
 She weighed four pounds, one ounce, and was slightly premature.
 As a preschooler, Tracy appeared in Yours, Mine, and Ours with Lucille Ball.
 In her teens, she attended the exclusive Westlake School for Girls.
 During her parents' marital difficulties, she stayed with her father at the Mulholland Drive house.
 Tracy went on to become a professional dancer as well as a successful film and television actress.

 Twin sons, Gunnar Eric Nelson and Matthew Gray Nelson, were born on September 20, 1967.
 They moved in with their father as soon as they turned 18, three months before his death.
 Shortly after, they formed the band Nelson.

 Their fourth child, Sam Hilliard Nelson, was born on August 29, 1974.
-At six years of age, he was placed in the care of his maternal grandparents and became the subject of a custody battle between Nelson and her brother, actor Mark Harmon in 1987, when he accused her of being an unfit parent.
+At six years of age, he was placed in the care of his maternal grandparents and became the subject of a custody battle between Kristin Nelson and her brother, actor Mark Harmon in 1987, when he accused her of being an unfit parent.
 Sam earned a degree in psychology and a minor in film from Boston College and has been working in the music business.

 After Rick Nelson's death in a plane crash in 1985, his four children inherited what was left of his estate.